 This research group focuses on developing a research agenda around data, skills and training, with a particular emphasis on statistical and data literacy.
-The group covers the following activities, all based at the Cathie Marsh Institute (CMIST): Administrative Data Service Training, CMIST Short Courses, methods@manchester, National Centre for Research Methods, Q-Step, and UK Data Service User Support and Training.
+The group covers the following activities, all based at the Cathie Marsh Institute (CMI): Administrative data service training, CMI short courses, methods@manchester, National Centre for Research Methods, Q-Step, and UK Data Service user support and training.

 Events and activities

-Hosted by the University of Manchester Q-Step Centre and the Data Skills and Training Research Group, Cathie Marsh Institute, and facilitated by Professor Alison Park, CLOSER.
-The workshop is targeted at undergraduate and postgraduate course leaders and lecturers who are interested in incorporating content about longitudinal studies (including methods, findings and analysis) into their curricula.
+Hosted by the University of Manchester Q-Step Centre and the Data Skills and Training Research Group, Cathie Marsh Institute, and facilitated by Professor Alison Park, CLOSER

 26 January 2017, Mansfield Cooper, University of Manchester

 Tina Haux, from the University Kent, is a member of the ESRC Secondary Data Analysis Initiative Panel and talked about the general criteria of the Initiative, the eligible data sources, how to navigate some of the criteria and introduce examples of projects that have been funded in the past.